MatthiasDeFre/Reva-Angular/README.md

 # Frontend Reva Fair

 Webfrontend for the Reva fair application, teachers can use this platform to create questions and make groups for the Android application.
+Admins also have the ability to add new stands to the fair and add them to the map.

 ## Screenshots